affancoder/Dynamic-Caterer/README.md

 ✨ How It Works
 GSAP Animations: Provides smooth transitions for the navbar, hero section, service cards, and images.
 Responsive Design: Built using media queries and flexible layouts to ensure a seamless user experience.
-🌟 Screenshots

-### Instructions:
-1. Replace `your-username` with your GitHub username.
-2. Replace `link-to-image` with the paths to your screenshots or hosted image links.
-3. Replace `your-email@example.com` with your contact email.

-Save this content as `README.md` in the root directory of your project!

 💡 Future Enhancements
 Add backend integration for handling form submissions.
 Include a live chat feature for instant customer support.
 Expand the gallery section with video content.

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.